 Created more than 500,000 jobs

-The U.S. Congress extended the New Markets Tax Credit (NMTC) for 2012 and 2013 at $3.5 billion annually under the American Taxpayer Relief Act.
+The U.S. Congress extended the New Markets Tax Credit (NMTC) for 2014 at $3.5 billion annually under the Tax Increase Prevention Act in December 2014.
 Despite being named one of the nation's most innovative government programs by Harvard University, the NMTC remains at risk.
 Without legislative action, the future of using private capital to spur community and economic revitalization in low-income urban, suburban and rural areas hangs in jeopardy.

-Your support is needed to encourage members of Congress to cosponsor legislation extending the NMTC program: H.R.
-2655 and S. 996.
+Your support is needed to encourage members of Congress to cosponsor legislation extending the NMTC program.
 With continued outreach, we can meet our ultimate goal to make the NMTC program permanent.

 Why NMTC Works

-The New Market Tax Credit (NMTC) program stimulates local economies in low-income, distressed communities.
+The New Markets Tax Credit (NMTC) program stimulates local economies in low-income, distressed communities.
 A proven, cost-effective tool, the NMTC supports job creation and encourages small businesses to expand.

 Because of the NMTC, cities gain new tools for economic development, developers enjoy subsidized rates on debt or receive additional tax credit equity and investors fulfill CRA objectives and diversify their investment portfolio with commercial and mixed-use real estate.